 If your book (ebook or print) is to be clear, accessible, interesting, memorable and effective, the language needs to be of a good standard.
 A proofreader won’t help you polish language.
 A proofreader simply corrects errors in spelling, punctuation and grammar.

 Some authors need only minimal copy-editing support, while others need more intensive copy-editing; but all authors, no matter how experienced or skilled, can benefit from a copy editor’s input.
-That’s why every publishing house commissions a copy editor to edit a manuscript before publication.
+That’s why every book published by a publishing house is copy-edited before publication.

 Essentially, copy-editing is language-only editing.
-The copy editor isn’t interested in developmental issues, such as a plot weakness or lagging pace, but focuses solely on the language.
-My job as copy editor is to ensure that the language is accurate, consistent, flowing and clear, without undertaking significant rewriting – so sticking as far as possible to the author’s original text.
+When I copy-edit, I’m not interested in developmental issues, such as a plot weakness or lagging pace; I focus solely on the language.
+My job as a copy editor is to ensure that the language is accurate, consistent, flowing and clear, without undertaking significant rewriting – so sticking as far as possible to the author’s original text.

 In a publishing house, all books are copy-edited by one editor and then proofread by at least one separate professional.
 So if you want to meet the standards of the publishing industry, I recommend that you commission a proofread after the copy-edit.